utshomax/postman-docs/src/pages/docs/introduction/overview.md

 Once you've generated documentation for your collection or API, users can view the documentation in Postman.
 By default your documentation is private, so you must share a collection or API with others before they can access it.
 If you're creating a public API, you can publish your documentation to make it publicly available to anyone with a web browser.

-To learn more about documenting your API, see [Generating API documentation](/docs/publishing-your-api/documenting-your-api/).
+To learn more about documenting your API, see [API documentation overview](/docs/publishing-your-api/api-documentation-overview/).

 ## Monitoring your API